pomutree/external_links_in_new_window/README.markdown

-# Redmine - Open links in new window
+# Redmine Plugin - Open external links in new window

-## Introduction
+## About

-Plugin that follow all links of content to be opened in new window instead of current one.

-Plugin by default controls only wiki and details chapters in opened issues, and also external links in tickets.

-No configuration available yet.
+Make external & attachment links open new browser windows.
+(Site-local links are still opened in the same window.)

 ## Compatibility

+Tested with Redmine 2.3.1.
-Tested with Redmine 0.9.6, 1.0.5, 2.1.0.
+The base version (which also opened various local links in new window), was tested with Redmine 0.9.6, 1.0.5, 2.1.0.

 ## Installation

-Download the sources and put them to your vendor/plugins folder.
+Download the sources and put them into your Redmine `plugins` folder.

     $ cd {REDMINE_ROOT}
-    $ git clone git://github.com/Undev/redmine_open_links_in_new_window.git vendor/plugins/redmine_open_links_in_new_window
+    $ git clone git://github.com/lunakid/redmine_open_links_in_new_window.git plugins/redmine_open_links_in_new_window

 Restart Redmine and have a fun!

-## Changelog
+## Changelog of base version forked:

 ### 0.0.3